vivian-wong/vivian-wong.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
 Most of these projects can be found also on my [CV](https://vivian-wong.github.io/cv.pdf).
 This page only provides a brief description and (mostly) directs to links that provide more information.
+Please cite if you are using anything for your research.

+### Social-TGCN: Human Trajectory Prediction with Temporal Graph Convolutional Network
+#### March - June 2020, Stanford, CA
+This project is intended to be a final project for CS 229.
+View the report [here](https://vivian-wong.github.io/CS229_Report.pdf), but was not submitted due to interruptions caused by the pandemic.
+In short, I used graph convolutional neural network (GCN) and gated recurrent unit (GRU) together to predict human trajectories.
+Here is the complete abstract:

+Being able to understand and to predict the motion of humans in a crowded space is critical to the design of space and agents that navigate around the space, such as autonomous vehicles;;.
+The problem is difficult, however, given the complex nature of human interactions.
+A machine learning model used for trajectory prediction should be able to observe both the spatial and temporal information to foresee future trajectories.
+To do this, we propose Social Temporal Graph Convolutional Network (Social-TGCN), which uses graph convolutional network (GCN) to learn spatial knowledge, and Gated Recurrent Unit (GRU) to learn temporal knowledge.
+In this work, we show that a naive implementation of Social-TGCN can achieve a performance comparable to that of a pioneering work, Social-LSTM (Alahi et al., 2016), using standard human trajectory datasets used in the field.
+We also conduct a qualitative analysis on the pedestrian behaviors learned by the model.

 ### Traffic Signal Control Using Deep Reinforcement Learning
 #### July 2018 - Present, Hangzhou, China